fossi-foundation/fossi-foundation.github.io/gsoc22-ideas.md

 ### Architectural Improvements to OpenPiton+Ariane
 [OpenPiton+Ariane](https://openpiton-blog.princeton.edu/2018/11/announcing-openpiton-with-ariane/) is a permissively-licensed RISC-V manycore processor, built as a collaboration between the [PULP Platform](https://www.pulp-platform.org/) from ETH Zürich and the [OpenPiton Platform](http://www.openpiton.org/) from Princeton University.
 We would like to co-optimise OpenPiton and Ariane in their combined platform, to improve performance of the processor both in FPGA emulation systems and for eventual silicon chips.
-Possible improvements could be along the lines of: adding a global branch predictor, introducing a multi-level TLB, etc. We are also open to other projects aimed at improving the performance of aspects of either Ariane or OpenPiton.
+One possible idea this year is to implement the RISC-V cache management operation (CMO) extensions.
+We are open to many potential projects aimed at improving the performance of aspects of either Ariane or OpenPiton and encourage you to get in touch to discuss ideas.

 *Skill level:* Intermediate